-Associate Dean of Faculty Affairs and Learning
+Delos Jones, DNP, RN Associate Dean of Faculty Affairs and Learning Innovation College of Nursing

-Innovation

 Letter from the Assistant Dean of Curriculum and Assessment, College of Nursing

 Dear Nursing Students,

 It is a pleasure to welcome you to Roseman University of Health Sciences College of Nursing.
 What a tremendous accomplishment to have gained acceptance to the Nursing Program.
 We are sure you will soon feel a sense of pride in becoming a part of the Roseman Family.